 This black and white lion photograph displays a lioness staring intensely into the camera.
 She looks deeply into the eyes of her target, the wildlife photographer.
 This female predator has every muscle ready to make the big jump.
 With their powerful hind legs, lions can jump approximately 12-13 meters / 40-45 feet.
 This is quite a distance.
 We should not underestimate it.
 Nevertheless, this lioness did not jump.
-After a little while, she relaxed to continued her routine, sleeping!
+After a little while, she relaxed to continue her routine, sleeping!

 Facts about lions: